dmabery/dltn.io/words/posts/Heavy is the Crown.md

 *I* took the LSAT, *I* wrote the application essay, *I* paid all the money for textbooks.
 This is, quite literally, what *I* asked for.

-Heavy is the crown, but if I don’t want to wear it, I can always just take t off.
+Heavy is the crown, but if I don’t want to wear it, I can always just take it off.